Test Automation as a Service: The Complete Guide to TAaS

 We’ve already talked about the most popular use cases for automation as a service.
 Clearly, TAaS is a great fit for a wide range of projects and testing needs.
 However, we won’t go as far as to claim that turnkey automation works for everyone.
 Here is when establishing an internal AQA department is a better idea:

 • You have a small, short-term project.
-While it’s possible to automate a small testing project to make it even more cost-efficient and consistent, investing in automated testing as a service makes better financial sense for mid-sized and large automation projects.
-Smaller AQA jobs can be left to the development team, provided that the team members have the necessary expertise and can afford the time off from their main scope of work.
+While it’s possible to automate even a small testing project to make it even more cost-efficient and consistent, investing in automated testing as a service makes better financial sense for medium and small automation projects.
+Smaller AQA jobs can be left to the development team, provided that the team members have the necessary expertise and the time outside of their main scope of work.

 Automated software testing as a service brings a number of benefits to any organization dealing with software.
 Here are the biggest benefits of automation as a service and why you should consider it in the first place.